CSR Activity Report │ Environment│Ensure Product and Chemical Safety (Priority Issue 4)

 The Safety Evaluation Center was established in 1975 as a testing unit of the Environmental Management Division to conduct safety testing for chemical substances.
 The role of the Safety Evaluation Center is to evaluate the safety of various chemical substances, materials, and products developed and used by the Fujifilm Group from the early stage of development to the commercialization stage in order to minimize any risks to the environment and the health of humans.
 More specifically, the center serves as a GLP compliant test facility that is internationally recognized and highly trusted, and conducts various tests such as testing of chemical substances for legal compliance, testing of product safety, and testing for occupational health and safety.

 Recently, the Fujifilm Group has expanded its business to include highly functional materials and healthcare products.
 To develop new products with high environmental quality, we also enhance and expand safety evaluation technologies.
-More precisely, in order to develop safe products, we have introduced a safety database environment accessible by material developers and developed advanced technologies such as toxicity screening method for cytotoxicity, gene expression, etc. and toxicity prediction methodologies based on quantitative structure-activity relationships.
+More precisely, in order to develop safe products, we have introduced a safety database environment accessible by material developers and developed advanced technologies such as toxicity screening method for cytotoxicity, gene expression, etc. and toxicity prediction methodologies using computers.

 Test Items Conducted by the Safety Evaluation Center